SuperNEMO-DBD-France/Falaise/resources/urn/db/README.rst

 The configuration tag system in Falaise
 =======================================

-The blessed  configurations of software components  used for SuperNEMO data processing is  addressed through a *configuration  tag* system.
-A *tag*  is   an  unique  identifier   which  allows  to   describe  the configuration of a given  subsystem (geometry model, simulation setup, reconstruction pipeline...)  and to locate (*resolve*) the path of its associated  resource configuration  file  distributed  by the  Falaise
+The blessed configurations for  software components used for SuperNEMO data processing is  addressed through a *configuration  tag* system.
+A *tag*  is an  unique identifier  which allows  to describe  a specific configuration of a given  subsystem (geometry model, simulation setup, reconstruction pipeline...)  and to locate (*resolve*) the path of its associated  resource configuration  file  distributed  by the  Falaise